Igalia/phpreport/docs/developer/business-logic-layer.rst

 =============

 The diagram below shows in detail the implementation of an *Action* class.
-In our design, they do not simply implement the business logic, but they also provide the support for plugins, code blocks which are added before or after the execution of a task in the business logic.
+In our design, they do not only implement the business logic, but they also provide the support for plugins, code blocks which are added before or after the execution of a task in the business logic.

 .. figure:: i/Action.png

-The *Action* class only has one public method called *execute()*, which is the only entry point to the code of the operation.
+The *Action* class has one public method called *execute()*, which is the only entry point to the code of the operation.
 Its children classes, one per operation in the business logic, redefine the template method *doExecute()*, where they actually implement the task.
 The reason for the existence of these